intel/intel-extension-for-transformers/docs/README.md

 [get_started.md](get_started.md) guides you to use optimization API and sparse inference.
 We also provide examples in [examples.md](examples.md).
 P.S, smoothquant, weight-only quantization and cpp inference are not in these documents.
 SmoothQuant: [smoothquant.md](smoothquant.md), weight-only quantization: [weightonlyquant.md](weightonlyquant.md).

+# Docs of other functionalities

 These utils may help you:
 [data_augmentation.md](data_augmentation.md) does NLP datasets augmentation.
 [benchmark.md](benchmark.md) is used to measure the model performance.
 [metrics.md](metrics.md) defines which metric will be used to measure the model.
 To measure the status of the tuning model, you can refer to [objectives.md](objectives.md).
 [pipeline.md](pipeline.md) makes it simple to use any model from the Hub for inference on tasks.

+# Docs of contribution and legal

 You are invited to commit your code; kindly adhere to the guidelines specified in [contributions.md](contributions.md) and maintain a positive demeanor as outlined in [code_of_conduct.md](code_of_conduct.md).
 The approvers for each component can be found in [component_owner.md](component_owner.md).